Brainy-one/betway-android-/STORE-LISTING.md

 ✅ Free - No subscriptions, no in-app purchases

 POMODORO TECHNIQUE EXPLAINED:
 The Pomodoro Technique is a time management method that uses a timer to break work into focused intervals (traditionally 25 minutes) separated by short breaks.
 This technique helps improve focus, reduce mental fatigue, and increase productivity.
-Betway Focus Timer implements this proven method with modern features and customization options.
+Batway Focus Timer implements this proven method with modern features and customization options.

 HOW TO USE:
 1. Click Start to begin a 25-minute focus session